abdallahebba/abdallahebba/README.md

 - 👋 Hi, I’m @abdallahebba
-- 👀 I’m interested in ai and machine leearning
+- 👀 I’m interested in ai and data analysis

 <!---